-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 note.pug with the following content:

-It is composed of the title of the note, the publication date and the content of the note.
+It’s composed of the title of the note, the publication date and the content of the note.

-The base layout contains the common elements of our pages; or in other words, for our example, everything that is not content.
+The base layout contains the common elements of our pages — or in other words, for our example, everything that’s not content.
 Create a file in

 lib/views/ called